walkerRnD/codebuff/npm-app/README.md

 # The AI coder for serious engineers

-Use Manicode to edit large codebases from your terminal.
+Manicode helps you generate better code from your terminal.

-Intended for every day use by experienced engineers.

-1. Run `manicode` from your terminal.
+1. Run `manicode` from your project directory
-2. Tell it what to do.
+2. Tell it what to do
-3. It will read and write to files in your project to produce the code you want.
+3. It will read and write to files to produce the code you want

 ## Installation